-Compare section 12B where the section requires that the relevant asset be "owned by the taxpayer or acquired by the taxpayer as purchaser in terms of..." instalment credit agreement' as defined in section 1 of the Value-Added Tax, 1991...".
-Thus, in the case of the section 12B allowance the taxpayer must the owner of the asset or a purchaser of an asset under an instalment sale agreement, that is, be the lessee of the asset and not be the owner.
+&lt;sup>40 Compare section 12B which requires that the relevant asset be "owned by the taxpayer or acquired by the taxpayer as purchaser in terms of ... "instalment credit agreement" as defined in section 1 of the Value-Added Tax Act, 1991...".
+Thus, to qualify for the section 12B allowance, the taxpayer must be the owner of the asset or a purchaser of an asset under an instalment sale agreement, that is, be the lessee of the asset and not be the owner.

-&lt;sup>40 Juta Law Online Publications - Commentary on the Income Tax Act, notes on section 12C(1).
+&lt;sup>41 D Davis et al Juta's Tax Library [online] (Jutastat e-publications: 30 November 2017) in Commentary on Income Tax - section 12C(1).